mitchjmac/homebrew-update-agent/README.md

 # homebrew-update-agent
-Installs a macOS Launch Agent and a simple bash script to update Homebrew formulas daily.
+Installs a macOS Launch Agent and a simple bash script to update Homebrew formula daily.
+Check out [this](http://www.grivet-tools.com/blog/2014/launchdaemons-vs-launchagents/) great blog post to learn more about launch agents.

 ## Installation
 1. Clone or download the repository